miyanqii/PDFViewerSample/README.md

 # PDFViewerSample
-Sample implementation of PDF viewer
+Sample implementation of PDF viewer using AndroidPdfViewer

 This Sample is using the following:
 - AndroidPdfViewer https://github.com/barteksc/AndroidPdfViewer